Emergent topology in thin films of nodal line semimetals: Introduction

 Furthermore, we explore the hybridization of zero-energy bulk modes when the system is made finite along directions parallel to the plane of the nodal loop.
 Throughout this manuscript, the term “finite along a given direction” implies that the system is subject to open boundary conditions along that direction.
 In films finite along a single in-plane direction, a partial gap opens, leading to the formation of two-dimensional Weyl cones, which are characterized by a one-dimensional $\mathbb{Z}$ invariant.
 We demonstrate that this $\mathbb{Z}$ invariant captures the existence of edge states associated with the emergent two-dimensional Weyl cones when the system is further confined (but remains thermodynamically large) along the remaining direction.

-In contrast, when the system is finite along both in-plane directions, all zero-energy bulk modes hybridize, resulting in a fully gapped quasi-one-dimensional phase.
-This gapped phase is also characterized by a $\mathbb{Z}$ invariant, whose value can be tuned by varying the film thickness.
+In contrast, when the system is finite along both in-plane directions (wire geometry), all zero-energy bulk modes hybridize, resulting in a fully gapped quasi-one-dimensional phase.
+This gapped phase is also characterized by a $\mathbb{Z}$ invariant, whose value can be tuned by varying the thickness of the sample.

 The remainder of this paper is organized as follows.
 In Sec. \ref{Sec:FST_Surface}, we examine finite-size topological phases arising from the hybridization of drumhead surface states, considering systems finite along the direction perpendicular to the plane of the bulk nodal loop.
 In Sec. \ref{Sec:FST_Bulk}, we investigate finite-size phases originating from the hybridization of zero-energy bulk states, focusing on confinement along in-plane directions.
 We also discuss the associated bulk-boundary correspondence.
 A summary of our findings is presented in Sec. \ref{Sec:Dis}.